 Moreover, Christian apologetics is a human-created discipline.
 As a result, each form of Christian apologetics uses its own philosophical foundation.

+II.
 Why is Christian Apologetics Necessary?

 There are several reasons for Christian apologetics.